PavelTajdus/bricks-form-2-webhook/readme.txt

 3. Go to Bricks > Webhooks to configure your webhooks.

 == Changelog ==

+= 1.2.9 - YYYY-MM-DD =
+* Fixed: Improved ZIP archive creation for releases to ensure correct directory structure (`bricks-form-2-webhook/`) within the ZIP.
+This aims to definitively resolve issues with incorrect folder names after auto-updates.
+* Chore: Added debug logging for the resolved download URL during updates.
+* Chore: Removed an old, unused debug ZIP file from the repository.

 = 1.2.8 - YYYY-MM-DD =
 * Fixed: Auto-update process now downloads the correct ZIP asset from GitHub releases, ensuring the plugin directory is named `bricks-form-2-webhook/` without a version suffix.
 This should resolve the issue of incorrect plugin folder names after updates and the associated "Plugin file does not exist" warnings.